jarih7/jarih7/README.md

-Hello there 👋

-My name is Jára and I'm an Apple and all-around IT enthusiast.
+# Hello, my name is Jára 👋

+I'm an Apple and all-around IT enthusiast.
 I studied web and software engineering at [FIT CTU](https://fit.cvut.cz/en).
 The studies have helped me discover the vast array of domains hidden behind the term "IT".
 I'm currently interested in web development and native app development 📱 for iOS.

-For my bachelor's thesis, I created a Node.js package [grades-sdk](https://www.npmjs.com/package/grades-sdk) that provided an easy way of communication with [Grades](https://grades.fit.cvut.cz) – a classification application used by a number of courses at FIT CTU – to any Node.js applications via Grades' REST API.
+For my bachelor's thesis, I created [grades-sdk](https://www.npmjs.com/package/grades-sdk), a Node.js package that provides simple way of communication with [Grades](https://grades.fit.cvut.cz) – application used at FIT CTU for storage and management of data regarding the courses and the students – to any Node.js application via Grades' REST API.

+I have recently peeked into the world of iOS app development.
+My first attempts have so far resulted in an app called [koin](https://github.com/jarih7/koin).
+It is a work in progress with the intention of gaining some experience and getting to know the SDK.

 📧 The best way to reach me is via e-mail at [hampejsjaroslav@icloud.com](mailto:hampejsjaroslav@icloud.com).